felixsusanto/code-fruteria/answers.md

 ### 🥭 Bonus

 - [x] **Migrate from Webpack to Vite:**
        Swap out the old Webpack setup for [Vite](https://vitejs.dev/) to enjoy lightning-fast hot module reloading and a simpler config.
        _Tip: Vite works great with React 18+ and will make your dev workflow as snappy as a fresh snap pea!_
 - [ ] **Upgrade to React 19:**
        Take it to the next level by upgrading the project to [React 19](https://react.dev/blog/2024/04/25/react-v19.0.0), and try out the latest features!
 - [x] **Implement a real backend for authentication:**
        Replace the mock frontend authentication with a real backend (Node.js or your favorite language).
   - Create an authentication server (REST or GraphQL) to handle login and user info.
   - Update the frontend to retrieve authentication and user data from the backend instead of mocking it.
-- [-] **Extra Credit:**
+- [x] **Extra Credit:**
   - [x] Document any migration steps or gotchas you encounter.
   - [ ] Compare build/start times before and after the migration.
   - [ ] Share your favorite Vite plugin for React projects!